pemba17/online-chat/README.md

 Test 2 received message from Test 1

 ### Some Screenshots of Group Chat
-To start group chat we need to click on Group Chat hyperlink
+To start group chat we need to click on Group Chat
 ![Group Chat started from Test1](./assets/group-chat-1.png)
 ![Group Chat started from Test1](./assets/group-chat-2.png)